-other cucurbits, and was probably easily incorporated into the aboriginal gardening system.
+Only two Old World domesticates, watermelon and peach (Prunus persica L.) were found at Fredricks.
+Watermelon is discussed above along with other taxa first discovered in the 1986 sample.
+Like peach, watermelon is somewhat weedy, being capable of colonizing highly disturbed habitats.
+Watermelon occurs today as a waif in waste places (Radford et al. 1968:999); although it can germinate successfully without human aid, it requires some husbandry in order to maintain a population.
+Watermelon has growing requirements similar to those for other cucurbits, and was probably easily incorporated into the aboriginal gardening system.
 Peach is frequently found today as an escape from cultivation (Radford et al. 1968:566).
 Native to Asia, the peach was first imported into the New World by the Spanish as a mission crop in the sixteenth century (Sheldon 1978).
-The English brought peach pits to the Massachusetts Bay Colony as early as 1669 (Hedrick 1972:463).
+The English brought peach pits to the Massachussetts Bay Colony as early as 1669 (Hedrick 1972:463).
 In part because of its weedy properties, peach may have been dispersed somewhat independently of direct aboriginal/European contact.
 A number of European observers (Salley 1911; Hedrick 1972:463) noted peach trees growing "wild" in the Southeast.
 However, they may not have recognized signs of limited husbandry.

 Although peach trees can grow and produce fruit without human intervention, they were probably tended to some extent at the Fredricks site, at least through removal of plants competing for light and nutrients and perhaps through planting as well.
 Fredricks site inhabitants may have tended, planted, or otherwise protected native fruit trees such as persimmon before contact, although there is no direct evidence for such practices.
 Peach trees produce fruit in 3 to 5 years after germination (Sheldon 1978) and relatively little investment of time or energy would have yielded large amounts of palatable fruit (reported by Lawson to have been dried and made into cakes for later consumption [Lefler 1967:217]).
 The stony endocarp, or pit, of the peach fruit is quite amenable to carbonization and comprised 1.3% of plant food remains in the 1986 sample (Table 16) and 3.4% of the total plant food remains from the site (Table 21).
 Although it was probably an important fruit crop, peach was a dietary supplement and not a staple.
 Considering the weight and durability of the pit, greater representation would be expected if peach were as important as a food such as hickory nut.
-Preparation of the fruit by drying should also make peach pit overrepresented relative to some other types of plant food remains.
+Preparation of the fruit by drying also should make peach pit overrepresented relative to some other types of plant food remains.
 However, peach pit ranks high by ubiquity (ranking fourth at 48.1% of features, Table 20), which indicates that it was probably important relative to other (wild or semi-cultigen) fleshy fruit types.
 High preservability probably increases the contrast in representation between peach and other fleshy fruits.